What Every Technology Decision Maker Should Know About Offshore Development

 Can offshore development slow down innovation?

-But, it’s a fair question: Is offshore software development right for my company?
-Are their key benefits that I’m just not aware of?
+But, it’s a fair question: Are offshore outsourcing and software development right for my company?
+Are there key benefits that I’m just not aware of?
+Are there a lot of outsourcing options?
+If so, how many offshore development centers are there?
 And, is there a way to overcome my fear of working with far-flung resources who simply seem misaligned with my objectives?
 Let’s explore this together.

 The truth about offshore development

-First, the reality is pretty plain: Most businesses could not function efficiently, or be competitive in today’s business environment, without the help of outside resources.
+First, the reality is plain: Most businesses could not function efficiently, or be competitive in today’s business environment, without the help of outsourcing offshore.
 In fact, more than 90 percent of U.S. businesses are either entering into, or extending, contracts for outsourced services -- and nearly 80 percent of businesses feel that this partnership is a net positive for their enterprise.

 IT offshoring constitutes one of the areas of greatest growth in the outsourcing segment.
 According to Medium, IT offshoring typically falls into four types of deployments: